 2016 Steamboat 200th Anniversary

 Transportation throughout the province was primarily on the waterways powered by muscle or sail.
-Weather dependent, it could sometimes take five days to move passengers or freight between Saint John and Fredericton, a distance of only ninety miles.
+As travel was weather dependent, it could sometimes take five days to move passengers or freight between Saint John and Fredericton, a distance of only ninety miles.